BenD780x9/Klipper-for-Ender_3_v2/README.md

    you just save and run `restart` and that's it.
 No recompiling!

-## Configuring BLTouch and Mesh Leveling
+## Configuring BLTouch

-If you have BLTouch, you have to do a bit more work to get Klipper configured.
+For BLTouch, you have to do a bit more work to get Klipper configured.
 You should read the [detailed guide](https://www.klipper3d.org/BLTouch.html),      but this is a quick summary.

-Add the following code to your `printer.cfg`:
+1. Add the following code to your `printer.cfg`:

   If you use the original mount for the BLTOUCH from Creality than change:
     `x_offset: -43`
     `y_offset: -7.5`

   If you use the mount from [Thingiverse](https://www.thingiverse.com/thing:4462870) change to:
     `x_offset: -42`
     `y_offset: -10`

+## Probe calibration
+With Klipper you can [calibrate the x and y offsets more precisely](https://www.klipper3d.org/Probe_Calibrate.html) and then you'll also need to add your z offset.\
+The sign is flipped between Marlin and Klipper, so for me the z-offset of `-2.60` became `2.60` here.\
+Note that during calibration you will need to let the z axis go negative, so you can add `position_min: -3` until you're done calibrating.

+**Important:** Do all the tests with ["Paper test"](https://www.klipper3d.org/Probe_Calibrate.html) and **only** after you finish them with good results move on with the guide.

+## Configuring Mesh Leveling
+There's a lot of [bed mesh configuration options](https://github.com/KevinOConnor/klipper/blob/master/docs/Bed_Mesh.md), but here's one that works for me:

+                [bed_mesh]

+                speed: 120

+                horizontal_move_z: 5

+                mesh_min: 15, 15

+                mesh_max: 193, 193

+                probe_count: 3,3

+                algorithm: bicubic

+                fade_start: 1

+                fade_end: 10

+                fade_target: 0